PIFAnySystemsCanada/esp32-network-component/README.md

 idf.py menuconfig
 ```

 Browse to the WIFI Configuration section, enable WIFI and answer the questions.
 Help is available to describe each item.
 Simularly, for Ethernet support,
 enable Ethernet and answer the questions.

+The WIFI section supports BluFi.
+This is an ESP32 WIFI configuration protocol used to setup the WIFI connection.

 ## Using the LILYGO T-Internet-POE board